dqops/dqo/docs/reference/yaml/partitioned/table-monthly-partitioned-checks.md

 ___

-## TableMonthlyPartitionedCheckCategoriesSpec
+## TableComparisonMonthlyPartitionedChecksSpecMap
-Container of table level monthly partitioned checks.
-Contains categories of monthly partitioned checks.
+Container of comparison checks for each defined data comparison.
+The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
+ Contains the monthly partitioned comparison checks for each configured reference table.